MicrosoftDocs/powerquery-docs/powerquery-docs/fill-down-up.md

 # Fill values in a column

-The operation to fill down or fill up is an operation that can happen from row to row in a single column.
+You can use fill up and fill down to replace null values with the last non-empty value in this column.

 For example, imagine the following table where you'd like to fill down in the **Date** column and fill up in the **Comments** column.